 If you have a dependable car and a smartphone, you could be in business with Uber.
 You have to be 21, but it can be a fun job you can do whenever you want.
 If you aren’t a big partier, you can make a killing driving intoxicated people home during nights and weekends — Uber’s peak times.

 Starbucks isn’t the same as every other coffee shop.
 If you work more than 20 hours a week, it has a pretty awesome benefits package called Your Special Blend.
-It also offers the Starbucks College Achievement Plan that’s worth looking into.
+It also offers the Starbucks College Achievement Plan that’s worth looking into if you’re not already committed to a school or looking to take extra classes.

 If you’re getting an accounting degree, this is a great way to start.
 Some places only need part-time bookkeepers so you can work around your classes.
 It’s a good way to get your foot in the door and get on your way to a future career.